vegestoc/geneious-brand-uikit/README.md

 The style of the page is dependent on a class on the body tag:

 * `home` for the homepage
-* `targetedhome` with a describing tag, e.g.. `microbiologists` for vocation specific landing pages.
+* `targetedhome` with a describing tag, e.g. `microbiologists` for vocation-specific landing pages.

 All relevant elements (the logo, the menu and page-head) will automatically be styled work to the required layout.
 The HTML of these elements remain the same across all pages.